 First aid courses have existed for a long time, but for many people the qualifications were relegated to an add-on with little relevance to their career.
-Times have changed, and Real First Aid was established to address the glaring divide between occupational first aid facts and their practical application.
+Times have changed, and Real Response was established to address the glaring divide between occupational first aid facts and their practical application.
 A new first aid learning methodology was devised using simulation training as employed by emergency services, the military and medical personnel, and the positive results have surprised even industry insiders.
-Real First Aid training translates into capable emergency response.
+Real Response training translates into capable emergency response.
 Occupational First Aid and Advanced First Aid units are packed full of essential life-saving knowledge that can be applied in any workplace setting, making the courses popular with safety conscious employers.
 Progressive workplaces have health and safety guidelines in place, along with first aid equipment ready for use by accredited first aid personnel should an emergency arise.
-In today’s workplace, Real First Aid qualifications are highly regarded, with applications in all employment sectors.
+In today’s workplace, Real Response qualifications are highly regarded, with applications in all employment sectors.

 Why Have a Qualified Occupational First Aider in the Workforce?Occupational first aid often plays a background role tied to other tasks such as security or nursing.
 Occupational first aiders are value-added employees with the ability to take decisive action and save lives, and regardless of regular job title or duties, occupational first aiders will respond to emergencies and deliver life-saving treatments.
 There are a lot of good reasons to have a qualified occupational first aider in the workforce.

 - First aid is an essential link between the patient and further hospital or medical intervention.